Medical expert of the article

 - Malignancy of the ulcer.

-- Presence of complications requiring surgical treatment.
+- The presence of complications requiring surgical treatment.

-Necessary medicines.
+Necessary medications.

 - Antibiotics.